 Our mission was to design an experiential learning format to help students nurses in psychiatry develop appropriate and confident patient care behaviour in a safe environment.

-Building on a body of research on virtual embodiment by the likes of Mel Slater's EventLab and Stanford University's Virtual Human Interaction Lab, we opted for a body-swapping format.
+Building on a body of research on virtual embodiment by the likes of Mel Slater's EventLab and Stanford University's Virtual Human Interaction Lab, we developed a new learning format we dubbed BODYSWAPS®.
 The experience, co-written with Dr. Sue Barker from Cardiff University, recreates a realistic interaction between a Community Mental Health Nurse and Susan, a patient with severe clinical depression.

 In this immersive role-play exercise, the user successively embodies the nurse and the patient to build empathy, practice adapting to a particular patient's situation and develop self-awareness.

-As part of a UCL MedTech Research on Virtual Embodiment led by Alice Jane, students from the UCL MedTech Society had the opportunity to experience the Susan Project.
+As part of a research project led by Alice Jane, a small sample of students from UCL’s MedTech Society had the opportunity to experience the Susan Project.

 The study's aim was to measure the effect of virtual embodiment on participants’ self-reported empathy, self-awareness and likelihood to change their behaviour in future similar situations.